Biology (BI)

 BI 301, *HUMAN IMPACTS ON ECOSYSTEMS, 3 Credits

-Selected human impacts on ecosystems are examined in depth, including air quality, global climate change, management of agricultural and forest resources, and threats to biological diversity.
-The causes, approaches to investigating, and potential solutions for each issue are discussed from a scientific and social perspective.
-Adverse effects on ecosystems that result from each environmental problem are examined.
-(Bacc Core Course)
+Examines selected human impacts on ecosystems in depth, including air quality, global climate change, management of agricultural and forest resources, and threats to biological diversity.
+Discusses the causes, approaches to investigating, and potential solutions for each issue from a scientific and social perspective.
+Examines the adverse effects on ecosystems that result from each environmental problem.
+CROSSLISTED as BI 301/BOT 301.

 Attributes: CSGI – Bacc Core, Synthesis, Contemporary Global Issues